sx-tane/tourii/docs/SECURITY_GUIDELINES.md

 ### Implementation Steps

-1. Enable RLS on all tables:
+- Enable RLS on all tables:
    - Navigate to Table → RLS → Enable
    - Implement policies using `user_id = auth.uid()`
-2. Test policies thoroughly
+- Test policies thoroughly
-3. Never disable RLS in production
+- Never disable RLS in production

 ### Action Items

-- [ ] Enable RLS on all tables from day one
-- [ ] Create appropriate policies for each table
-- [ ] Document all RLS policies
-- [ ] Regular security audits of RLS policies
+To implement this security feature:

+- Follow the setup steps using the recommended tools
+- Verify integration with actual usage flows
+- Log results and adjust based on live monitoring

+---

 ## 3. CAPTCHA Implementation